Blog>Cost Guides>Cost of walk in shower installation

 Why install a walk in shower?

-Installing a walk in shower can completely transform an old, dated bathroom into a modern haven for relaxation and rejuvenation.
-Since we don’t always have the time to use a bath, replacing one with a walk in shower presents a quicker, more invigorating option.
+Installing a walk in shower can completely transform an old, dated bathroom into a modern haven.

-Walk in showers are also perfect for the elderly and those with limited physical abilities who would have difficulty stepping over the side of a bath.
-Not only a practical option, walk in showers create the illusion of space for smaller bathrooms.
+Walk in showers are perfect for the elderly and those with limited physical abilities who would have difficulty stepping over the side of a bath.
+Not only are they a practical option, but walk-in showers create the illusion of space for smaller bathrooms.
 They also offer fantastic aesthetics without breaking the bank.

 You might also enjoy our bathroom installation cost guide, or shower installation cost guide.